aws/karpenter-provider-aws/designs/instance-type-settings.md

 **🔑 Open Questions**

 1. There is still [users asks](https://github.com/aws/karpenter/issues/1803) for calculating the kubeReserved resources value based on the GKE calculation of the kubeReserved resources value as opposed to the EKS default which is based on pod density.
-Should we allow some flag on the provisioner that can determine which way to base the calculation on? i.e. `kubeReservedMemoryStrategy`
+Should we allow some flag on the provisioner that can determine which way to base the calculation on i.e. `kubeReservedMemoryStrategy`?

 ### Extending Ephemeral Storage